 Because of the setting I work I'm finding it really difficult to get it [the patient feedback] done in the timeframe required, so I'm getting endless emails saying I've only submitted this and it's not done yet...
 But I certainly understand the requirements its more making it practical in my workplace is the problem I'm having.
+(First RPR)

 - Lack of an ongoing relationship with patients: Where doctors only see the patient once such as emergency care, travel medicine and health screening.
-Doctors often discuss how the ratings they get are not comparable to doctors working practice settings where they can build an ongoing relationship with patients). - Too many patient feedback forms required: Some doctors spoke about how the number of patient feedback forms required is inappropriate for some settings such as emergency medicine, palliative care or caring for patients with neurological disorders where patients are not always aware of their surroundings.
-In settings such as these getting the required number of patient feedback forms can take a lot of time and effort and doctors suggested reducing the number required in certain situations. - No patients: Doctors who do not see patients do not have to meet this requirement but some do mention the annoyance of having to deal with this and then still receiving the generic RPR information stating the patient feedback requirement.
+Doctors often discuss how the ratings they get are not comparable to doctors working practice settings where they can build an ongoing relationship with patients). - Too many patient feedback forms required/ inappropriate: Some doctors spoke about how the number of patient feedback forms required is inappropriate for some settings such as emergency medicine, palliative care or caring for patients with neurological disorders where patients are not always aware of their surroundings.
+In settings such as these getting the required number of patient feedback forms can take a lot of time and effort and doctors suggested reducing the number required in certain situations.
+There are many situations in these settings where it was considered inappropriate to ask a patient to fill in a form. - No patients: Doctors who do not see patients do not have to meet this requirement.
+However, a few mentioned being annoyed at drawing attention to this and still receiving RPR information stating the patient feedback requirement.